zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

 only captures output from logging calls.
 In particular, it doesn't capture startup errors written to standard error.
 The zdaemon transcript log is very useful for capturing this output.
-Without it, error written to standard error are lost when running as a deamon.
+Without it, error written to standard error are lost when running as a daemon.
 The default Zope 3 configuration in the past was to write the Zope access and event log output to both files and standard output and to define a transcript log.
-This had the effect that the transacript duplicated the contents of the event log and access logs, in addition to capturing other output.
+This had the effect that the transcript duplicated the contents of the event log and access logs, in addition to capturing other output.
 This was space inefficient.